As smaller businesses will know, cash flow management is key to ensuring the success of your business.

-In conclusion, smaller businesses need to review their cashflow in a much more dynamic way, taking into account multiple areas and acting on live and relevant data.
+In conclusion, smaller businesses need to review their cash flow in a much more dynamic way, taking into account multiple areas and acting on live and relevant data.
 Having a clear strategy with relevant reporting that they can trust.
-By doing this they can be far more likely of success.
+By doing this they can be far more likely to succeed.